BeaconBrigade/rust-sudoku/README.md

 into the program.
 I also added multiple printing types including `simple`, `multiline` and `bordered` (previous method). `simple` is everything printed onto the same line, `multiline` is everything still printed in a grid but without the borders around each square and `bordered` which prints borders around the puzzle and every 3 x 3 area.
-Anyways, back to the original post which seems more like a blog now.

 ## Installation